davidmpeace/laravel-db-cache/README.md

 ### Under the Hood

-The way Squirrel works is by extending the default `\Illuminate\Database\Query\Builder` Class, which is responsible for executing queries for models.
+The way Squirrel works is by extending the default `\Illuminate\Database\Query\Builder` Class, which is responsible for executing queries for your models.

 By default, Models inherit a method called `newBaseQueryBuilder()` which is responsible for returning the Builder object.
 We overload this method so we can return the `SquirrelQueryBuilder` object instead.